Q-Learning in Reinforcement Learning | October 17th, 2023

 2. Bellman Update: Apply the Bellman update iteratively using the following update rule:

-where Qk is the Q-function at iteration k, P(ss,a) is the transition probability from state s to state s given action a, r(s,a,s) is the immediate reward received after transition, and γ is the discount factor.
+where $Q_k$ is the Q-function at iteration $k$, $P(s’ \mid s,a)$ is the transition probability from state $s$ to state $s’$ given action $a$, $r(s,a,s’)$ is the immediate reward received after transition, and $\gamma$ is the discount factor.

 This is often proved by showing that the update rule is a contraction mapping under the max-norm, which guarantees convergence by the Banach fixed-point theorem.